capactio/capact/docs/investigation/composed-action/REAMDE.md

                 username: superuser
               defaultDBName: postgres
     create-user:
+    	# Alternative name: dependencies, depends-on or dependsOn or needs
       depends: ["psql"] # this can be removed, we can create own DAG based on the inputs.

       interface:
         path: "cap.interface.database.postgresql.create-user"
       input: